acjh13/com.acjh13.www/projects.md

 Team Size: Solo

 Go Home! is a game developed for Ludum Dare 46 - Theme: "Keep It Alive".
-It was developed over 1 weekend as part of the Ludum Dare 46 game jam.
+It was developed over 1 weekend as part of the Ludum Dare game jam.

 Players take the role of a guy who's had too much of people breaking the pandemic lock-down and spreading the infection.
 Get them to stay home the only way you know how.
 By yelling in their faces until their comply!

-Download it [here!](https://acjh13.itch.io/go-home){:target="_blank"}
+Check it out [here!](https://acjh13.itch.io/go-home){:target="_blank"}